microsoft/TypeScript-Handbook/pages/Functions.md

 var myAdd = function(x, y) { return x+y; };
 ```

-Just as in JavaScript, functions can return to variables outside of the function body.
+Just as in JavaScript, functions can refer to variables outside of the function body.
 When they do so, they're said to `capture` these variables.
 While understanding how this works, and the trade-offs when using this technique, are outside of the scope of this article, having a firm understanding how this mechanic is an important piece of working with JavaScript and TypeScript.